beached/daw_json_link/readme.md

   std::vector<TestClass> arry_of_test_class = daw::json::from_json_array<TestClass>( test_001_t_json_data );
 }
 ```
-Both aggregate and normal construction is supported.
+Both aggregate and user constructors are supported.
 The description provides the values needed to construct your type and the order.
 The order specified is the order they are placed into the constructor.
 There are customization points to provide a way of constructing your type too(TODO discuss customization points)  A class like:

 ```c++
 #include <daw/json/daw_json_link.h>